 In October 1970 the McCartneys flew to New York City to begin work on the album.
 The guitarists were auditioned over three days in a 45th Street loft; the chosen performer was 21-year-old David Spinozza, who had been invited to audition by Linda.
 Spinozza was hired for four weeks, but when the Ram sessions proved sporadic he took some other work.
 The McCartneys drafted in Hugh McCracken to replace him.

 The auditions then moved to a basement club, where Denny Seiwell was one of nine drummers to have been tried out.
 Spinozza was subsequently replaced by Hugh McCracken when he was unable to work on the sessions.

 A lot of the boys were really put out at being asked to audition.
 Paul just asked me to play, he didn't have a guitar, so I just sat and played.
 He had a certain look in his eyes ... he was looking for more than a drummer, he was looking for a certain attitude too.
 I just played ...
 I always say that if you can't get it on by yourself you can't get it on with anyone.

-A total of 21 songs were recorded between January and March 1971, although only 12 appeared on Ram.
-Two songs - Another Day and Oh Woman, Oh Why? - were issued as a standalone single in February 1971, while two others - Get On The Right Thing and Little Lamb Dragonfly - were held over for Wings' 1973 album Red Rose Speedway.
+A total of 21 songs were recorded during the sessions, although only 12 appeared on Ram.
+Two songs – Another Day and Oh Woman, Oh Why – were issued as a standalone single in February 1971, while two others – Get On The Right Thing and Little Lamb Dragonfly – were held over for Wings' 1973 album Red Rose Speedway.
 The unreleased songs were Little Woman Love, Sunshine Sometime, Rode All Night, A Love For You and Hey Diddle.